 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 23.6% of rehab technicians listed patients on their resume, but soft skills such as dexterity and physical stamina are important as well.
+Out of all the resumes we looked through, 44.7% of acute care occupational therapy assistants listed vital signs on their resume, but soft skills such as compassion and detail oriented are important as well.

-Zippia allows you to choose from different easy-to-use Rehab Technician templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your Rehab Technician resume is top notch.
+Zippia allows you to choose from different easy-to-use Acute Care Occupational Therapy Assistant templates, and provides you with expert advice.
+Using the templates, you can rest assured that the structure and format of your Acute Care Occupational Therapy Assistant resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 After extensive research and analysis, Zippia's data science team found that:

 This course starts you on your journey of integrating primary palliative care into your daily lives.
 You will learn what palliative care is, how to communicate with patients, show empathy, and practice difficult conversations.
 You will learn how to screen for distress and provide psychosocial support.
 You will learn about goals of care and advance care planning and how to improve your success with having these conversations with patients.
 Finally, you will explore important cultural...See More on Coursera

 Welcome to Trauma Emergencies and Care.
 In this course, you will learn about some of the mechanics and physics of trauma on the human body, and how this can cause injury.
 You will continue to expand your new vocabulary with medical terminology, and learn how to describe the different injuries you may see.
 You will also learn about the trauma system itself- and when it is important to transport patients to a trauma center.
 Then we will dive into specific injuries based on what part of the body...See More on Coursera